OData/v3ProtocolDocument/OData Atom Format.markdown

 ## 8.1.
 Functions as a `metadata:function` Element ##

-Functions are represented as `metadata:function` elements that appear as direct children of the `atom:feed` or `atom:entry` element representing the feed or entity on which the function(s) exist.
+Functions are represented as `metadata:function` elements that appear as direct children of the `atom:feed` or `atom:entry` element representing the collection or entity on which the function(s) exist.

 ### 8.1.1.
 The `metadata:metadata` Attribute for a Function ###

 A `metadata:function` element MUST have a `metadata:metadata` attribute which specifies the container qualified name of the function import describing the function, preceded by a "#".
 For example, "#MyEntityContainer.MyFunctionName".

 The named function may have multiple overloads (multiple function imports) within the container.
-If the metadata:function cannot be used to invoke all overloads for the function, then it must further be distinguished by appending a comma separated ordered list of parameter type names, enclosed in parenthesis ().
+If the `metadata:function` cannot be used to invoke all overloads for the function, then it must further be distinguished by appending a comma separated ordered list of parameter type names, enclosed in parenthesis ().
 For example, "#MyEntityContainer.MyFunctionName(Edm.Integer, Edm.String)".

-If the metadata cannot be retrieved by appending $metadata to the service root, then this name must additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the function.
+If the metadata cannot be retrieved by appending `"$metadata"` to the service root, then this name MUST additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the function.

 ### 8.1.2.
 The `metadata:target` Attribute for a Function ###